brotabrr/dumfack/README.md

 **why is it "gemini" if it dont run whit gemini?**
 it originally ran whit gemini using playwright but it had alot errors and was very slow,
 then after some while i swapped to groq whit llama 70B,
 it got rate limited in few hours and cost 3 whole cents, after that i switched to llama 8B and added anti spam
+<sup><sup>(edit 04/04 22:41, its no loner gemini, its now dumfack)<sup><sup>

 **does it spy on me?**
 nah, the ai dont save any messages nor sends them anywhere